Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Mother's Bistro

-Vanessa M.: Brunch is kind of a big deal in Portland.
+Vanessa M. said: Brunch is kind of a big deal in Portland.
 Visitors looking for a family-friendly brunch spot will want to check out Mother's Bistro.
 The food has that "made from scratch" quality you don't find just anywhere, and the menu offers a nice kid's section.
 Coloring sheets and crayons are standard for kids!

 Arbor Lodge Park, Harper's Playground

-Vanessa M.: When Harper's family realized their daughter wouldn't be enjoy most playgrounds from her wheelchair, they set to creating inclusive playgrounds in the Portland area.
+Vanessa M. said: When Harper's family realized their daughter wouldn't be enjoy most playgrounds from her wheelchair, they set to creating inclusive playgrounds in the Portland area.
 Harper's Playground at Arbor Lodge Park is a local family favorite.
 In addition to large play structures, safety swings, and nature-based play, children of all abilities can enjoy sensory stations like the giant xylophone, sure to be a kid's favorite.

 Primary photo: Tony L on Unsplash